agoodloe/LDunnDistributedTM/ContinuousConsistency.md

 give to the client, or delay handling the client's request in order to handle other requests.

+To discuss consistency models, we shall be less interested in the details of message-passing and more interested just in the responses observed by clients.
+We shall consider the full set of events across a distributed system, such as shown in Figure
+\ref{fig:externalorder}.
+This is called an *execution*.
+Consistency models constrain the set of allowable return values in response to clients' requests to read particular shared memory locations.

 As is often the case, we shall assume that requests handled by a single process do not overlap in time.
 This can be enforced with local serialization methods such as two-phase locking that can be used to